Skip to main content

 }

-These are deterministic — fix the input and retry.
+These errors are deterministic.
+Fix the input and retry.

 ION applies fair-use rate limiting on the /graphql endpoint.
-Production traffic patterns rarely hit it; if you do, the response is HTTP 429.
-Mitigation order:
+Production traffic patterns rarely hit it.
+If you do, the response is HTTP 429.
+Address it in this order:

-1. Implement exponential backoff in your client (start at 1s, double up to ~30s, jitter)
+1. Implement exponential backoff in your client.
+Start at 1 second, double up to about 30 seconds, and add jitter.

-2. Batch related queries — one query selecting many fragments beats N queries each selecting one fragment
+2. Batch related queries.
+One query selecting many fragments beats several queries that each select one fragment.

-3. Cache locally — for data that doesn’t change often (parts, procedures), don’t re-fetch every time
+3. Cache locally.
+For data that doesn’t change often, such as parts and procedures, don’t re-fetch every time.

 HTTP/1.1 502 Bad Gateway